Instagram's founders are leaving the company

 With the tech heavyweight's backing, Instagram continued its spectacular growth, adding features including videos, stories and, most recently, its own version of TV.

-But Systrom, Instagram's CEO, and Krieger, its chief technology officer, have now decided to leave their posts.
+But Systrom, the company's CEO, and Krieger, its chief technology officer, have now decided to leave their posts.
+That will deprive Facebook of the two key leaders of an app that's growing much faster than Facebook itself.

 "We're planning on taking some time off to explore our curiosity and creativity again," Systrom said in a blog post late Monday.
 "Building new things requires that we step back, understand what inspires us and match that with what the world needs; that's what we plan to do."